Flux-Point-Studios/prorated-sub-service/README.md

 ### Subscription Flow

-1. **Subscribe**: User locks TALOS tokens and receives an NFT certificate
+1. **Subscribe**: User locks AGENT tokens and receives an NFT certificate
 2. **Active Period**: Subscription remains active for 30 days
 3. **Withdrawal Options**:
    - **Early withdrawal**: Subscription can be terminated early with a penalty